Last Updated on

-The healthy factor when it comes to this spelt bread is that this no rise no knead bread is wholemeal, free of sugar and of any artificial substances that are added to supermarket bread.
+The healthy factor when it comes to this spelt bread is that it is wholemeal, free of sugar and of any artificial substances that are added to the supermarket products.

-I like to use spelt when baking bread because I just love its nutty flavor and the sturdier consistency of the bread.
+I like to use spelt when baking because I just love its nutty flavor and the sturdier consistency of the baked goods.

 Spelt flour can be either wholemeal or white and it can replace wheat flour in almost any recipe, either bread, cake, pancakes and so on.

-- You can make this easy no-rise bread using only wholemeal spelt flour, either store-bought flour or you can grind your own wheat berries.
+- You can use only wholemeal spelt flour, either store-bought flour or you can grind your own wheat berries.

-- And if you are not keen on spelt or you don’t have it, you can make a perfect bread using whole wheat flour, I have done it dozens and dozens of times.
+- And if you are not keen on spelt or you don’t have it, you can use whole wheat flour, I have done it dozens and dozens of times.

 - You can mix spelt and wheat as well.

-- Sometimes I substitute a small amount of wholemeal flour with some white flour (about 100 g/ 3.5 oz/ ¾ cup + 1 tablespoon) – this makes the no-knead bread a bit fluffier.
+- Sometimes I substitute a small amount of wholemeal flour with some white flour (about 100 g/ 3.5 oz/ ¾ cup + 1 tablespoon) – this makes the loaf a bit fluffier.

-- Sometimes I use a small amount of rye flour, that makes the bread even sturdier.
+- Sometimes I use a small amount of rye flour, that makes it even sturdier.

 - Really, you can be bold and experiment here, find your perfect combination of flours.
-My favorite would be whole spelt mixed with a small amount white spelt flour.
+My favourite would be the whole spelt mixed with a small amount of white spelt flour.